MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent.md

 # Sales order agent overview

-The sales order agent automates the task of taking sales order, handling the end-to-end process from the customer's request to order's creation:
+The sales order agent automates the task of taking sales order, handling the end-to-end process from the customer's request to order's creation.
+The sale order agent initiates the process by monitoring a specified mailbox for emails that requests a quote for items, with the general flow as follows:

 - Receives a customer's order by e-mail.
 - Analyzes the e-mail to identify the customer from the registered list in Business Central.
 - Prepares a sales quote with the requested items based on item availability
-- Sends the quote to the customer for approval.
+- Sends the quote to the customer after approval
 - Converts the quote into a sales order upon customer approval

 > [!TIP]
 > Watch a short video in the Dynamics Business Central channel on YouTube at [Get started with the Sales Order Agent for Dynamics 365 Business Central](https://www.youtube.com/watch?v=6icbmbLc_Og).
 >
 > *The video doesn't exactly reflect how the feature currently works or looks in the product.
-The feature has changed since the video was produced.
-But it gives you a general idea of the feature and what you can use it for.*
+The feature has changed since the video was produced.*

 ## Transparency and intervention